Dreaming381/Latios-Framework/Documentation~/Psyshock Physics/Getting Started.md

-`FindPairs` is a broadphase algorithm that lets you immediately process pairs with any narrow phase or other logic you desire. `FindPairs` has unique threading properties that ensures the two Entities in the pair can be modified with `PhysicsComponentDataFromEntity` which can be implicitly constructed from a `ComponentDataFromEntity`.
+`FindPairs` is a broadphase algorithm that lets you immediately process pairs with any narrow phase or other logic you desire. `FindPairs` has unique threading properties that ensures the two Entities in the pair can be modified with `PhysicsComponentLookup` which can be implicitly constructed from a `ComponentLookup`.

 `FindPairs` uses a fluent syntax.
 Currently, there are two steps required.